KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

         }
     }

-# Restricted DSL
+## Restricted DSL

-When using a scriptblock, you leave your DSL open to allow any Powershell commands to be ran.
-You can restrict this to just the DSL commands you specify with the data command.
+When using a `[scriptblock]`, you leave your DSL open to allow any PowerShell commands to be ran.
+You can restrict this to the DSL commands you specify with the data command.

     $newScript = "DATA -SupportedCommand Get-State,Set-State {$($ScriptBlock.ToString())}"
     $newScriptBlock = [scriptblock]::Create($newScript)
     $newScriptBlock.invoke()

-This is most valuable when you are defining your DSL to be used in files that are to be executed by Powershell.
+This is most valuable when you are defining your DSL to be used in files that are to be executed by PowerShell.
 This allows you to treat your DSL based files more like plain text configs and less like scripts that execute code.

-# Internal or private command
+## Internal or private commands

 You may have a command that you don't want to export or to be usable outside your DSL implementation.
-You can do this by defining them inside your container commands.
-The commands will be valid inside the script block when it is executed.
+You can do this by defining your functions inside your container functions.
+The commands will be valid inside the script block when executed.

+    function Get-StateMachine
+    {
+        [cmdletbinding()]
+        param(
+            [scriptblock]
+            $StateScript
+        )

+        function Set-State
+        {
+            param($State)
+            return $State
+        }

+        $userScripts = $StateScript.Invoke()
+        [hashtable]$stateEngine = @{}
+        $userScripts | ForEach-Object {$stateEngine[$_.State] = $_}

+        return $stateEngine
+    }

+In the example above, `Set-State` is defined inside `Get-StateMachine`.

 # Focus on the user experience

 No matter what pattern you use, make sure you focus on how the user will interact with your DSL.
 When I write a DSL, I often mock up several ways to describe something using fake commands until it feels right.

 Then I go seek out a design pattern that allows me to create the commands that will match the best example.
 Sometimes you execute everything in place and other times you collect everything at the parent function for processing.